Alluxio/alluxio/docs/en/File-System-API.md

 </tr>
 <tr>
   <td>MUST_CACHE</td>
   <td>Data is written synchronously to a Tachyon worker.
-No data will written to the under storage.
+No data will be written to the under
+  storage.
 This is the default write type.</td>
 </tr>
 <tr>
   <td>THROUGH</td>